What will happen if the Product Owner is not available during sprint?

 When the development work happens, the team will uncover more challenges in implementing the committed work.
 More will be learned as and when things are worked out.
 The Product Owner helps the team with clarity on the PBIs they have chosen to develop.

 The Product Owner also reviews the Development Team’s work and accepts them as and when it satisfies the definition of done.
 It is a wrong assumption or a myth that the Product Owner reviews the work on Sprint Review.

 Sprint Review is for the stakeholders to review the work and not for the Product Owner.
 During the work in progress in the mid of Sprint, the Product Owner helps the team in clarifying their doubts with respect to the PBIs.

-Without the Product Owner, the Development Team develops what they think as right.
-And without the Product Owner to review the work, ability to inspect and adapt the work delays.
+Without the Product Owner, the Development Team develops what they think is right.
+And without the Product Owner to review the work, the ability to inspect and adapt the work delays.